 Employees are not entitled to travel time pay for time spent sleeping in a hotel, eating meals (unless the meal is business-related), or on personal or sight-seeing activities.
 For more information, employees should speak directly with their supervisor or human resources.
-For information about travel reimbursement, please refer to Accounting and Business Services’ Travel and Entertainment Policy, which is available on the ABS policies web page.
+For information about travel reimbursement, please refer to the Travel and Entertainment Policy, which is available on the ABS policies web page.

 - How can I get a copy of my position description?
 Ask your supervisor or contact HR Compensation for this document.

 - What if my job description isn’t up-to-date?
 Job descriptions provide important detail on a position’s scope, impact, key responsibilities, and requirements.
 Best practice is to review your job description annually with your supervisor during the performance appraisal process.
 If substantial changes have occurred and the supervisor agrees that a review by HR Compensation is warranted, the supervisor will revise the description and forward it to HR Compensation for review.

 - How long does it take for a position (i.e. job description and salary) to be evaluated?
 Expect approximately 7–10 business days from receipt of all necessary information for a job evaluation to be completed based on a job description submission.
 Please contact firstname.lastname@example.org if you have any questions in the interim.